corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 - **Blanket impls.** In Rust, `impl<T: Display> ToString for T` automatically gives every `Display` type a `to_string()` method.
 Go has no way to add methods to a type from outside its defining package, generic or not.
 - **Methods with their own type parameters.** This is an explicit, [documented](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md#No-parameterized-methods) non-feature in Go.
 You cannot write `func (s Set[T]) Map[U](f func(T) U) Set[U]`.
 In Rust, generic methods on generic types are routine.

-The practical consequence: the moment your abstraction needs more than "a function that works for any `T` with these few operations," Go pushes you back to `any` plus type assertions, code generation, or runtime reflection.
+The practical consequence is that the moment your abstraction needs more than "a function that works for any `T` with these few operations," Go pushes you back to `any` plus type assertions, code generation, or runtime reflection.

 ### Type Inference Stops at the Function Boundary